 The Final Admission of Liability is a seven-page legal document, all of which must be mailed to the injured worker and his or her attorney (if any), the employer, and the Division of Workers' Compensation.

 How do I recover benefits which have been mistakenly admitted and paid?

-Benefits paid pursuant to an admission may not be modified or recovered unilaterally.
-However, this may be accomplished by an Order from an Administrative Law Judge or a written stipulated agreement by all parties.
+In general, overpayments can be recovered from PPD or Disfigurement awards, by an Order from an Administrative Law Judge, or with a written stipulated agreement between all parties.

 Is an injured worker eligible for temporary benefits for time missed from work while attending workers' compensation medical appointments?